 - Garnish with chopped parsley and a wedge of lemon.
 Serve with buttered green peas and new potatoes (for example).

-Please RATE this blog, if you have enjoyed the RECIPE, LIKE or add a COMMENT — clickable at the top or bottom of each story.
+Please LIKE this blog, if you have enjoyed it or add a COMMENT — clickable at the top or bottom of each story.
 Click on the FOLLOW button at the bottom of the page if you would like to receive email notifications of new articles.

 This is Nigel’s 311th blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
-The link to Gentleman’s Portion: The Cookbook is now live, well priced at $9.99 or £9.99.
+The link to Gentleman’s Portion: The Cookbook is now live, well priced at $9.99 or £9.99 and available on Amazon, Apple Books, Barnes & Noble, Google, Kobo and Scribd.

 Categories: Simply food